 Software documentation is published only in Czech language.

-Demo version (including demonstration data) download links below:
+Non-commercial version (including demonstration data) download links below: